marcel-maqsood/Mezzio-Session-Auth-Middleware/README.md

 You find it in ```db\base.sql```, we also included a MySQLWorkbench file ```db\SQL-model.mwb```so that you can adjust it to fit your needs without having to reconstruct it.

+Also: our SessionAuthMiddleware doesn't allow for multi-logons per account, we implemented features that prevent that on purpose as we think its the safest approach to logoff any other device and telling them they have been logged out.
+You just have to use the variable "error" (as iterable) within your template to display any error that occoured.

 #### LoginHandlers ####
 To provide you with a working LoginHandler, we included one that is capable of all features that this doc meantions, you can find it in
 ```src\LoginHandler\GlobalLoginHandler.php```